-Exploring data in the third dimension
+Exploring financial data in the third dimension

 With VisionInvestor we explore what data visualisation looks like in the era of spatial computing